FluffyBullet/BensRental/README.md

 For setting up the website and using a responsive first layout, I have selected CSS Framework "Foundation" with the provided CND Link off their website.
 This is linked into the base.html file, applying to all pages for the website's page(s).

-Setting up the home page, I connected to the booking table with a querset, but had no interaction with the database.
-After searches across mutliple sites and conversations,
+Setting up the home page, I connected to the booking table with a queryset, but had no interaction with the database.
+After searches across multiple sites and conversations,

 ### Deployment